Brain Tumor Handbook

 Call your neurosurgeon or go to the emergency room if any of the following occur:

-The Tumor Board at Barrow Neurological Institute meets every Monday at noon.
-It provides a means for patients to benefit from the opinions and advice of expert doctors from different specialties who attend each week—doctors from your treatment team (neurosurgery, neuro-oncology, radiation oncology) and other experts, such as a neuropathologist (a doctor who examines the tumor under a microscope and makes the diagnosis), and a neuroradiologist (a doctor who reads the diagnostic scans).
+The Barrow Tumor Board meets once a week.
+It provides a means for patients to benefit from the opinions and advice of expert doctors from different specialties who attend each week—doctors from your treatment team (neurosurgery, neuro-oncology, radiation oncology) and other experts, such as a neuropathologist (a doctor who examines the tumor under a microscope and makes the diagnosis) and a neuroradiologist (a doctor who reads the diagnostic scans).
+This is a meeting consisting of physicians.
+Patients and family members do not attend.

 Patient cases may be presented for a review of the tumor diagnosis or for discussion of the best treatment for the patient.
 Patient cases are typically presented after a new diagnosis, but also when they are at a critical point where input from the other experts would be helpful.

-The final tumor diagnosis can take an average of 3 to 5 days from your surgery.
+The final tumor diagnosis can take an average of 7 days after your surgery.
 For this reason, it is not uncommon to be discharged from the hospital before you receive information on your final tumor diagnosis.
 Your neurosurgeon or oncologist will discuss your tumor diagnosis at your postoperative office visit.

 Tumors that start growing in the brain are primary brain tumors and generally will not travel to other parts of the body.
 Tumors that start elsewhere in the body and spread to the brain are metastatic brain tumors.